Symbiosis-JU/Multitarget-Marker-Genes-Analysis/README.md

 - Produces zOTU/OTU tables used by other scripts.

 ### symbio_barcode:
-- Uses COI zotu table (produced by LSD) as an input,
+- Uses COI zotu table (produced by symbio_core) as an input,
 - creates:
   - table with info about the most abundant COI barcode, taxonomy and bacteria presence,
   - fasta file, containing the most abundant Eucaryotic COI barcode for each library/sample,